-Investor Visas For Jersey
+Investment Visas For Jersey

-Discover the benefits of residency in Jersey on an Investor visa
+Discover the benefits of investing in Jersey

-At Haskew Law we are experts in the niche area of immigration by investment for Jersey.
+We are experts in the niche area of immigration by investment for Jersey.
 Our team strive to provide the most suitable investment opportunities to meet our clients needs to ensure they can secure residency under the current immigration policy for investors in Jersey.

 Second Citizenship and residency by investment to Jersey is no longer the preserve of the few.
 Migration Investment programmes are now the fastest growing area of immigration law globally as people come to realise residency and a second citizenship is not just desirable but, a vital part of any effective global freedom, privacy and security strategy.